1. Policy Overview / Purpose

 4.2 OUTLINE OF RESPONSIBILITIES

-To implement effective security measures for our information systems, responsibility is divided among four categories of people: System Owners, System Custodians, System Users and the Information Security Group, a unit within the Information Technology (IT) Department.
+To implement effective security measures for our information systems, responsibility is divided among four categories of people: System Owners, System Custodians, System Users and the Information Security Group.
 Most employees of the Company are System Users and, therefore, have some level of responsibility under this policy.

 4.2.1 Owner Responsibilities